JOHNSTON CAVE ASSOCIATES

 • In pursuant of the contract, to liaise with you, contractors and suppliers as described above

-• For dealing with Local Authorities on your behalf
+• For dealing with Local Authorities and other such bodies on your behalf

 • For post-contract contact such as sending you a Christmas Card and infrequent updates on what projects that we are proud of and might be of interest to you